Royal Engineers: Indian infrastructure

 Much of the British colonial era infrastructure of India, of which elements survive today, was created by engineers of the three presidencies' armies and the Royal Engineers.
 Lieutenant (later General Sir) Arthur Thomas Cotton (1803–99), Madras Engineers, was responsible for the design and construction of the great irrigation works on the river Cauvery, which watered the rice crops of Tanjore and Trichinopoly districts in the late 1820s.

 In 1838, he designed and built sea defences for Vizagapatam.
 He masterminded the Godavery Delta project where 720000 acre of land were irrigated and 500 mi of land to the port of Cocanada was made navigable in the 1840s.
 Such regard for his lasting legacy was shown when in 1983, the Indian Government erected a statue in his memory at Dowleswaram.

 Other irrigation and canal projects included the Ganges Canal, where Colonel Sir Colin Scott-Moncrieff (1836–1916) acted as the Chief Engineer and made modifications to the original work.
 Among other engineers trained in India, Scott-Moncrieff went on to become Under Secretary of State Public Works, Egypt where he restored the Nile barrage and irrigation works of Lower Egypt.

+In supporting these infrastructure projects, the Corps maintained a deep institutional connection with the Thomason Civil Engineering College at Roorkee, where Royal Engineers officers held senior administrative and teaching positions for over seventy years and directed extensive public works training.